albertllousas/kotlin-sql-libs-comparison/readme.md

  our build lifecycle.

 ### DSL
+In order to interact with our data stores we will need in one way or another to call the libs APIs to access or modify our data, it means that under the hood, all the frameworks will translate this calls to real SQL.
+Almost all of them provide [DSL](https://martinfowler.com/dsl.html)'s to facilitate this translation.

+SQL have an extended syntax for accessing and manipulating databases.
+In the next section we are going to center in just one example to see how natural it feels and how close it is to the real SQL.
 #### Exposed
 The DSL (Domain Specific Language) API of Exposed, is similar to actual SQL statements with type safety that Kotlin offers.
 For example, listing all todo-list, in plain sql: